 The State of Workplace Burnout in 2025: A Comprehensive Research Report

-The workplace burnout crisis has reached unprecedented levels in 2025, with new research revealing that 82% of employees are at risk of burnout, marking a significant escalation from previous years.
-This comprehensive analysis, compiled from multiple studies and surveys conducted throughout 2024 and early 2025, presents a sobering picture of the modern workplace where chronic stress has become the norm rather than the exception.
+The workplace burnout crisis has reached unprecedented levels in 2025, with new research revealing that 82% of employees are at risk of burnout Around 82% of employees are at risk of burnout but employers are failing to to make well-being a priority, marking a significant escalation from previous years.
+This comprehensive research report, compiled from multiple studies and surveys conducted throughout 2024 and early 2025, presents a sobering picture of the modern workplace where chronic stress has become the norm rather than the exception.

 Our analysis reveals several critical findings that demand immediate attention from employers, policymakers, and workers themselves.
-Most notably, the generational divide in burnout experiences has widened dramatically, with Gen Z and millennial workers reporting peak burnout at just 25 years old—a full 17 years earlier than the average American who experiences peak burnout at 42.
+Most notably, the generational divide in burnout experiences has widened dramatically, with Gen Z and millennial workers reporting peak burnout at just 25 years old—a full 17 years earlier than the average American who experiences peak burnout at 42 US Gen Zers and Millennials Are Burning Out, Poll Finds – Newsweek.

 Interview Guys Take: The burnout epidemic isn’t just a human resources issue—it’s a business survival issue.
 Companies that fail to address burnout are essentially burning money while watching their best talent walk out the door.
 The data shows that prevention isn’t just the right thing to do; it’s the smart business move that can save millions in turnover costs and lost productivity.